awslabs/concise-constructs/docs/guide.md

 const stack = new E(undefined, "root", {name: "Elad"});
 ```

-Note how we can extend the `C`-produced constructor (as seen by `D`), as to define another class constructor.
+Note how we can extend the `C`-returned constructor (as seen by `D`), as to define another constructor.

-To define custom props on the resulting construct constructor, we add a second parameter to the init function:
+To define custom props on the resulting constructor, we add a second parameter to the init function:

 ```ts
 interface MyProps {